 More and more people are utilising these platforms to communicate and share information with their friends, family and colleagues.
 They are generally the first thing that they look for when trying to communicate with businesses too, over the traditional methods of phone and email, which to some demographics, are already outmoded.

 Don’t be fooled into thinking that social media and these new methods of communication are a flash in the pan and that your business doesn’t need them.
 You may be a great business person and have been in business for years, but failing to adapt and change with the times, could end up with you losing business to your more tech-savvy competitors.

-If you’d like to know more how social media and mobile chat applications can work in your business, to build brand awareness, give great customer service and generate additional revenue, get in touch by hitting the blue speech bubble in the bottom right of your screen.
+If you’d like to know more about how social media and mobile chat applications can work in your business, to build brand awareness, give great customer service and generate additional revenue, get in touch by hitting the blue speech bubble in the bottom right of your screen.